PC-Admin/provision-servers/README.md

 - create custom systemd machine-id for each Proxmox VM if it differs from the template - DONE
 - Expand VM disk size with: https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_disk_module.html - DONE
 - Allow adjustment of VM resources (CPU, RAM, Ballooning) - DONE
-- Seperate UFW sections into a seperate playbook as it's overkill for some use cases
+- Seperate UFW sections into a seperate playbook as it's overkill for some use cases - DONE
+- Saner DNS advice? (should only display if the playbook isn't setting DNS at all) - DONE
 - Alert the user when unapplied changes are detected in Proxmox hosts (So they can manually restart these hosts)
-- Saner DNS advice? (should only display if the playbook isn't setting DNS at all)
 - Batch testing for playbook changes
 - Cleanup known hosts when deleting servers